 There is no fixed rule concerning being out during the application process.
 Ultimately, the choice to disclose an LGBTQ+ identity to schools depends on the individual.
-Many schools appreciate having the fullest possible sense of all of their applicants - including the fact that they are LGBTQ+.
+Many schools appreciate having the fullest possible sense of all their applicants, including the fact that they are LGBTQ+.

-It is possible to be out to admissions staff members but not your family.
+It is possible to be out to admissions staff members but not to your family.
 Not everyone comes out before leaving high school for a variety of reasons.
-If you are not currently out to your family, consider whether or not you want to come out in their written application materials.
-If you choose to keep information private from admissions through the written application, you may call admissions officers at a school or come out during an interview with a staff member.
+If you are not currently out to your family, consider whether you want to disclose this information in your written application materials.
+If you choose to keep this information private from admissions through the written application, you may choose to come out during an interview with a staff member or call admissions officers at the school.